 You can also skate on Lake Louise!
 Unlike at Two Jack Lake, you can rent skates at the Fairmont Hotel at Lake Louise, however it get’s pretty busy, so if you can I’d still recommend Two Jack Lake for Skating.

-Drive along the Icefields Parkway
+7. Drive along the Icefields Parkway

 The Icefields Parkway isn’t a maintained road in the winter, so depending on conditions it may not be open for your trip.
 Check the Parks Canada report before heading out.

 I was fortunate enough that the road was open, so I spent about three hours in total driving and taking breaks to walk around.
 And it is absolutely stunning.
 I’m sure it’s beautiful in the summer too, but with all the snow on the mountains and pine trees in the winter it really is a winter wonderland.
 One of the walks I did was a small portion of the Bow Summit walk.

-Ski one of the Big 3
+11. Ski one of the Big 3

 Banff has some really amazing opportunities to going skiing or snowboarding.
 There are three different ski resorts to choose from: Lake Louise, Sunshine and Mt.
 Norquay.
 Single day lift tickets typically range from $80-120 CAD.
 If you visit Banff for longer than a weekend, you can also get a Ski Big 3 Pass for $300 CAD.
 I’ve only skied on Lake Louise, so I can’t speak to the others, but wow the skiing blew me away.
 It was my first time skiing in Western Canada and I couldn’t believe how different is was from skiing in Eastern Canada (the runs are longer, the scenery is nicer, there’s more variety in the runs, overall amazing).